a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 #### Quality: The Right Amount at the Right Time
 Swimming is easy far from the waterfall edge.
 The current is calm.
 Little quality bumps work well.
 As you approach the edge the the current accelerates.
 Swimming requires more energy.
 Bigger quality bumps are necessary.

+Judging your proximity to the edge is difficult.
+The more pressure there is to produce value, the higher the likelihood you're near or over the edge.
+Not the best indicator, I know.
+Value per change is difficult to measure.
+Comments regarding metrics are very welcome.

 Low quality code has exponential effects because most code is connected, so improving early is best.
 The reality is not all of us have that option.
 If you're reading this, there's a decent chance you're you're already in the river.
 Let's explore solution size and related terms at different distances from the waterfall edge (how close potential value per change is to cost per change).